deepakhj/cadent/docs/writers.md

 Write Speed:: Cassandra Protocol v3 (cassandra <= 2.1) is MUCH slower then Protocol v4 (cassandra 2.2 -> 3.X).

-Given that we tend to need to write ~100-200 THOUSANDs metric points in our flush window (typically 5s-10s) if we cannot fully write all the stats in the flush window beteen flush times, the app will have to SKIP a flush write in order to basically not die a horrible death of RAM consumption and deadlocks.
+Given that we may to need to write ~100-200 THOUSANDs metric points in our flush window (typically 5s-10s) if we cannot fully write all the stats in the flush window beteen flush times, the app will have to SKIP a flush write in order to basically not die a horrible death of RAM consumption and deadlocks.